linebender/druid/CONTRIBUTING.md

 cargo update
 ```

-Now we'll use the `cargo upgrade` command to update all the versions in the `Cargo.toml`
+Next we'll update all the versions in the `Cargo.toml` files to match the versions
-files to match the versions specified in `Cargo.lock`.
-It's crucial that we use the
+specified in `Cargo.lock`.
+We'll do this using the `--to-lockfile` option of `cargo upgrade`.
-`--to-lockfile` option, because without it `cargo upgrade` won't respect semver.
+It's crucial that we use `--to-lockfile` because without it `cargo upgrade` won't respect semver.

 If you just want to see what would happen you can add the `--dry-run` option.